-Welcome Stephen Reynolds.
+Welcome, Stephen Reynolds.
 He’s sharing ways to include veggies into summer treats!

 Five Summer Treats with Hidden Vegetables

 Summer, although fun and sunny, is a demanding season that calls for a lot of energy, socially and physically.
-An active lifestyle goes hand-in-hand with fairly active eating, however, attempting to eat healthy and maintaining a killer beach bod isn’t the easiest when you’re out and about.
+An active lifestyle goes hand-in-hand with fairly active eating, however, attempting to eat healthily and maintaining a killer beach bod isn’t the easiest when you’re out and about.
 Luckily, you can still enjoy indulging without as much guilt by trying these five summer treats with hidden vegetables.

 1. Pumpkin Cheesecake